Rishabhravindra/ubercat/README.md

 - **Rishabh Ravindra**

 *The project was a great learning experience and a good opportunity to delve into the world of Python.
 I worked on creating a client for Uber's API and sending and getting information from it.
 My teammate, Ananya used Google Maps API to geocode (convert addres to co-ordinates) the starting address provided by the user.
 I then took that trip data and called the '''get_price''' method to get details.
 The API responded back with a JSON object which had all the details of the trip.
-My next task was to
+My next task was to extract the required data (the Uber type and prices) and send it to Flask to render it in the results.*

-Another maajor responsibility I undertook was to deploy the python app to the cloud hosting platform, Heroku.
-Doing so gave the project a near-completion status as not only did we get price estimates but also set up an interface for others to use it.
-One key thing that I learned through the project is reading the documentation.
+*Another major responsibility I undertook was to deploy the python app to the cloud hosting platform, Heroku.
+Doing so gave the project a near-completion status as not only did we get price estimates but also set up an online presence for others to use it.
+I had to read Heroku's documentation closely to understand how apps are deployed on its platform and how we could set our python app up.
+I installed Gunicorn that started a Python HTTP server.
+Extra configuration files were added to authorize the app and run proper commands to make the app working online.*

+*One key thing that I learned through the project, more than Python itself, was reading the documentation of a 3rd party API/framework.
+Heroku had a really bad set of documented instructions, and I had to comb through a lot of lines to get what I was looking for.
 While using another organization's code, it is important to be well versed with the restrictions and how-to's of an API.*

 ## Bibliography